+ Why Should You Care About Google Alternatives?

 Bing offers inbound link data with its LinkFromDomain feature, which is handy for search marketers, and it also has a handful of special searches for specific file types and certain phrase patterns (such as specific words being a specific distance away from each other in an online text).

-It’s unlikely that Google will adopt any major changes to its stance on privacy, so expect to see at least a handful of new privacy-based search engines pop up in the next several years.
+It’s unlikely that Google will adopt any major changes to its stance on privacy, so expect to see at least a handful of a new privacy-based search engine, private search engine, popular search engines, and many other search engines pop up in the next several years.

 Boardreader is a simplistic search engine based around a fairly simple idea: providing an easy way to search through forums and online communities.

-This is a highly specialized form of search engine, and it’s valuable because it could influence how Google (or another major competitor) handles these types of queries.
+This is a highly specialized form of best search engines, and it’s valuable because it could influence how Google (or another major competitor) handles these types of queries.

 What Boardreader is for online forums and message boards, BrandMentions is for social media sites (but especially Twitter).

-Creative Commons (CC) Search is a targeted search engine that populates results that you can share and use on your own.
-While CC Search itself is not a search engine, it functions as one by aggregating the results of other services to generate works that operate under a CC license.
+Creative Commons (CC) Search is a targeted major search engines that populates search results that you can share and use on your own.
+While CC Search itself is not a search engine or other search engines, it functions as one by aggregating the search results of other services to generate works that operate under a CC license.

-It’s a nice shortcut that can lead you to publicly available pictures and other pieces of content, but there’s no absolute guarantee that every piece of content is free to use—so check your links and give proper attribution.
-Still, CC Search is a nice example of a specialized search engine that gives more specific, relevant results than Google can offer for a specific purpose.
+It’s a nice shortcut that can lead you to publicly available pictures and other pieces of content, but there’s no absolute guarantee that every piece of content is free to use—so check your backlinks and give proper attribution.
+Still, CC Search is a nice example of a specialized search engine or other search engines that gives more specific, relevant search results than Google can offer for a specific purpose.

-WolframAlpha started as a mathematical tool for students and professional mathematicians, and has since evolved into an integrated search engine focused on science and math.
+WolframAlpha started as a mathematical tool for students and professional mathematicians and has since evolved into an integrated search engines focused on science and math.

 Users trying to search for specific math and science facts often rely on WolframAlpha rather than Google because it provides more direct answers in a faster interface.
 Its search function can even solve equations directly without simply searching for instances of that equation on the web.